Clara Petrella

-Clara Petrella (28 March 1914 in Greco Milanese – 19 November 1987 in Milan) was an Italian operatic soprano, particularly associated with the Italian repertory, an outstanding singing-actress nicknamed the "Duse of Singers".
+Clara Petrella (28 March 1914 – 19 November 1987) was an Italian operatic soprano, particularly associated with the Italian repertory, an outstanding singing-actress nicknamed the "Duse of Singers".

-Born in a musical family, she was a descendant of composer Errico Petrella, and the niece of soprano Oliva Petrella.
+Born in Greco Milanese to a musical family, she was a descendant of composer Errico Petrella, and the niece of soprano Oliva Petrella.
 She studied first with her sister Micaela, and later with Giannina Russ.
 She made her debut in Alessandria, as Liu, in 1939.

 She quickly sang throughout Italy, making her debut at La Scala in 1947, as Giorgetta in Il tabarro, she sang there regularly until 1962.
 She was particularly admired in the verismo repertory and contemporary works.
 She created many roles in opera by the following composers; Lodovico Rocca, Ildebrando Pizzetti, Ermanno Wolf-Ferrari, and Renzo Rossellini.